blinkk/amagaki-plugin-soy/README.md

-# amagaki-plugin-htm
+# amagaki-plugin-soy

-An experimental Amagaki plugin that adds React-like HTM templates.
+An experimental Amagaki plugin that adds Soy templates.